ZeroMemoryEx/Chaos-Rootkit/README.md

 * Elevate specific process privileges : This feature enables you to elevate specific processes privilege .

-* Restrict user-mode application's file access
+* Restrict file access for user-mode applications except for the provided process ID

 * Spawn elevated process: launch command prompt with elevated privileges .